grafana/grafana/docs/sources/http_api/access_control.md

 > Role-based access control API is only available in Grafana Enterprise.
 Read more about [Grafana Enterprise]({{< relref "../enterprise" >}}).

-The API can be used to create, update, get and list roles, and create or remove built-in role assignments.
+The API can be used to create, update, get and list roles, and create or remove assignments.
 To use the API, you would need to [enable role-based access control]({{< relref "../enterprise/access-control/_index.md#enable-role-based-access-control" >}}).

 The API does not currently work with an API Token.
 So in order to use these API endpoints you will have to use [Basic auth]({{< relref "./auth/#basic-auth" >}}).